Unmissable Things to Do in Guanajuato, Mexico

-If you want to find out the best things to do in Guanajuato, Mexico, you’re certainly in the right place.
+If you want to find the top things to do in Guanajuato City, Mexico, you’re certainly in the right place.

 Guanajuato is a great addition to any Central Mexico itinerary and you don’t need more than a couple of days to enjoy it.
-We had a day and a half here and while we didn’t manage to see absolutely everything, we didn’t think we needed that much longer.
+After two trips to the city now, here’s our curated Guanajuato travel guide with everything you need to know about visiting the city.

 *This things to do in Guanajuato post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.